mrsergei/GettingandCleaningData/CodeBook.md

    - 'train/X_test.txt'
    - 'train/y_test.txt'
    - 'train/subject_test.txt'

+File contains 68 columns and 181 rows.
+First two columns contain lists of 6 activity labels and 30 subjects identifies accordingly.
+Columns 3-68 represent 66 features that correspond to mean and standard deviation variables from the complete feature-vector.
+First row in the file contains the labels(header) for columns.
+Remaining rows are the average values of these variables per subject per activity label.

-[run_analysis.R](https://github.com/mrsergei/GettingandCleaningData/blob/master/run_analysis.R) has been used to generate 'feature_averages.txt'.
+[run_analysis.R](https://github.com/mrsergei/GettingandCleaningData/blob/master/run_analysis.R) script has been used to generate 'feature_averages.txt'.
 [Readme](https://github.com/mrsergei/GettingandCleaningData/blob/master/README.md) contains detailed description of that that script does.
 Both can be conveniently found here: https://github.com/mrsergei/GettingandCleaningData

 ####Notes: